Skip to Main Content

 A Georgian Street, a Neighbourhood Pub, and a Kitchen That Earns Its Stars

 Rivers Street sits above the tourist corridors of central Bath, where the Georgian terraces are lived-in rather than photographed.
-The Chequers occupies one of those addresses: a pub that reads, from the outside, as residential rather than destination.
+The Chequers occupies one of those addresses: a pub that reads, from the outside, as residential rather than a destination.
 That gap between expectation and execution is precisely where it operates.
 Inside, the room carries the warmth of a local that happens to cook at a level well above its surroundings, a combination that Bath's dining scene has historically underdelivered on outside its higher-end properties.

 Britain's pub dining tier has split in recent years between operations that treat food as an afterthought and those that use the format's informality as cover for serious kitchen ambition.
 The Chequers belongs firmly to the second category.
-Its Michelin Bib Gourmand recognition, held in both 2024 and 2025, positions it within a small national cohort: pubs and informal restaurants where the quality-to-price ratio is the credential, not the white-tablecloth surroundings.
+Its Michelin Bib Gourmand recognition, held in both 2024 and 2025, positions it within a small national cohort: pubs and informal restaurants where the quality-to-price ratio is the credential, not white-tablecloth surroundings.

 What the Kitchen Actually Does

-The cooking under Chef Tim Neal carries what Michelin's own notes describe as an "appealingly muscular quality" — a phrase that points toward something specific.
+The cooking under Chef Tim Neal carries what Michelin's own notes describe as an "appealingly muscular quality", a phrase that points toward something specific.
 This is not the precise, diminutive plating of Bath's tasting-menu rooms.
 The portions and the flavours both have weight to them.
 Orkney scallops and Wiltshire pheasant feature as recurring reference points, which tells you something about the sourcing orientation: producers from the British larder, geographically specific rather than generic.

 Sticky toffee pudding has accumulated enough of a reputation that it appears in Michelin's own commentary as a dish worth seeking out.
 In the context of pub desserts across Britain, that level of recognition is not routine.
-At the £££ price point, the menu sits in the same bracket as Beckford Bottle Shop and Beckford Canteen, both of which operate in Bath's modern British tier at similar pricing.
+At the ££ price point, the menu sits in the same bracket as Beckford Bottle Shop and Beckford Canteen, both of which operate in Bath's modern British tier at similar pricing.
 The Chequers differentiates itself through format: the pub environment removes the formality that comparable spend implies elsewhere in the city.

 The Team Dynamic: How a Neighbourhood Pub Earns Consecutive Recognition